 Gantt Chart benefits:

 - Time management– Gantt is a superb scheduling tool.
-It shows the planned start and end of the project based on how long all tasks in the project will take and their interrelationship.
+It shows the planned start and end of the project based on how long all the tasks in the project will take and their interrelationship.
 The project manager can experiment with tasks to find the shortest possible end date for the project.

-Gantt Chart short coming:
+Gantt Chart shortcoming:

 - Could get very complex– The larger the project gets in terms of members, tasks and duration the more complex the chart it gets.
 Here good software can really help and remove the burden from the team and create the chart automatically.

 - Needs constant updates– True, to keep the Gantt relevant you need to update it every day.
-Here again software can alleviate this issue.
+Here again, the software can alleviate this issue.
 A collaborative project management software will allow all team members to enter their data in the system and the application updates the chart in real time.

 Software makes Gantt chart invaluable

 Advance software makes the chart interactive, easy to change using drag & drop and lets the user select the time scale they want to display the chart.
-It also let’s the user display only tasks or sub-tasks too.
+It also lets the user display only tasks or sub-tasks too.